Grok 4.3

 How does Grok 4.3 compare with Claude Opus 4.7?

-Opus 4.7 still holds higher Intelligence Index scores and stronger long-form coding past 600,000 tokens, but Grok 4.3 is roughly 12 times cheaper on input and 30 times cheaper on output, with native video input that Opus 4.7 lacks.
+Opus 4.7 still holds higher Intelligence Index scores and stronger long-form coding past 600,000 tokens, but Grok 4.3 is roughly 12 times cheaper on input and 30 times cheaper on output, with always-on real-time X data access that Opus 4.7 lacks.
 We pick Opus 4.7 for maximum accuracy and Grok 4.3 for value.

 How fast is Grok 4.3?